forestgrape/coronavirus/1_introduction/suggestions.md

 # Public Suggestions and Tips
 Notes on Covid as a virus diseases.
 How Covid is transmitted and how to prevent it.
-Suggestions on how to handle Covid waves and times.

 * [Covid-19 and Virus Infections](#covid-19-and-virus-infections)
 * [Sars-CoV-2 Transmission](#sars-cov-2-transmission)